AlaskaAirlines/WC-Generator/docs/readme.md

 });
 ```

 From there we only go up!
 Each Auro element comes pre-configured to use Auro's design tokens.
-Atomic elements of the UI that are vetted regularly for accessibility issues.
+Atomic elements of the UI are vetted regularly for accessibility issues.

 ## Building a Custom element